SaiAkshayy/Airline_Customer_satisfaction_analysis/README.md

   <img src = "https://github.com/user-attachments/assets/209739ea-a6fa-4865-bf8b-f037ae5de89e" width = 900 height = 400 >

+Decision performance analysis highlights that Inflight WiFi Service and Online Boarding are the most profitable features in terms of cost-benefit.
+Enhancements to these features could generate over $20,000 in additional revenue.
+Following these, Inflight Entertainment and Ease of Online Booking offer substantial benefits, with potential yields of approximately $10,000 and $3,500, respectively.

 ## **Business Recommendations**
 1. **Focus on Cost-Efficient Improvements**: Prioritize **Inflight Wi-Fi**, **Online Boarding**, and **Inflight Entertainment** for maximum profitability.